marklogic/videos/split-data-flux/README.md

 ## Common Parameters
 `--path`: The path to the file to be split.

-`--connection-string`:  Update this with your username, password, and port.
+`--connection-string`:  Update this with your username, password, hostname, and port.

 `--splitter-json-pointer`: Sets the field to split.
 The examples split the `description` field.
 Update this reference to split a different field.